Best Trampolines of 2024

 And it’s a good thing we didn’t.
 Exacme is very proud of its sturdy fiberglass frame which supposedly makes it safer.
 It is safer compared with steel poles, no question there, but it’s an old-school design with the springs remaining inside the enclosure.
 It’s also lighter and easier to set up.
 The mesh is also good, and these poles give the otherwise boring unit a souped-up look.

 It’s a 15 feet unit, standing on 6 legs with 12 poles.
-Its 108 springs is nothing short of amazing, along with a 400 lbs. rated weight limit.
+Its 108 springs are nothing short of amazing, along with a 400 lbs rated weight limit.
 We didn’t have to drill anything, as it uses a T-joint system.
 You’ll have to pull all of the springs one by one, but you get the tool.
 Be warned: It’s still time-consuming.

 Yes, it’s a bit unrefined and rough around the edges, but the sheer value is compensation enough.
 Definitely one of the best-buy trampolines of this season.